 While it is good to get to know the in’s and out’s of the “other stuff” (marketing) there is still valuable education to be had from writing your first book.
 How do you keep track of multiple plot lines and make sure they are resolved by the end?
 How do you create believable characters that a reader will want to follow?
 How do you build interesting worlds?
 What’s the difference between too much description and not enough?

 Perhaps your first novel won’t get published.
 Perhaps when you are finished writing your first book you will have learnt so much it looks like one person wrote the begining and another the end.
 Why is that a bad thing?
+When you finish writing your story, with social connection you can make that book more famous and attract more customers.

 There are other thingsĀ that I would do instead of “karting”.
 Get involved in the industry, go to conferences.
 Talk to writers, editors and publishers (they aren’t as scary as you think).
 Be a slush pile reader for a publishing house that publishes the genre you want to write in.
 Get involved with a critiquing group – have people read your writing and read others.
 You will learn what works and what doesn’t.
 You will learn what makes a good story and what doesn’t.
 What readers and publishers want.